mmshahria/GlassboardTech-API-Reference/Deals/PUT Replace Deal Asset.md

 The total number of expected closes on this deal.

 > A close can represent the close of the entire deal or just a subset of investments (i.e. a tranche).

-<strong>perPage</strong> `number`

-The total count of deals returned per page.
-This can be specified as a query string parameter.

-<strong>totalCount</strong> `number`

-Total count of the deals list the API call returned.